AhmadHoghooghi/my-tries/containers/docs/spark/05-spark-monitor.md

 Starting Spark application UI at http://<host>:4040

 Alternatively, if you're using a Spark driver, it prints the UI URL to the console output.

+Note that in cluster mode driver runs on one of worker machines. so in docker compose the worker should expose the port.